python/cpython/Doc/library/logging.rst

 .. versionchanged:: 3.12
    You can now return a :class:`LogRecord` instance from filters to replace the log record rather than modifying it in place.
-This allows filters attached to a :class:`Handler` to modify the log record before it is emitted without having side effects on other handlers.
+This allows filters attached to a :class:`Handler` to modify the log record before it is emitted, without having side effects on other handlers.

 Although filters are used primarily to filter records based on more